sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

       *.pdf, temporary-suffix, .tmp

-When a transfer fails before completing the transfer of the file's content, the incompletely transferred file on destination keeps the temporary suffix.
+When a transfer fails before completing the transfer of the file's content, the incompletely transferred file on the destination keeps the temporary suffix.

 temporary-prefix